Last Updated on July 9, 2026 by Daniel Globe

 How Do I Know What Height Walking Stick I Need?

-Measure from your elbow to the floor while standing; choose a walking stick 6–8 inches above that point.
-Adjustable walking sticks let you tune height, and walking stick materials can affect weight, feel, and stability.
+Measure from your elbow to the floor while standing, then choose a walking stick that lands 6–8 inches above that point.
+Adjustable sticks let you fine-tune the height, and the material affects overall weight and stability.

 What Height Should Walking Poles Be for Seniors?

-You should set your poles so your elbow bends about 90 degrees, giving you an ergonomic grip and stability benefits.
-If you’re shorter, start near 100 cm; adjust 5–10 cm for hills.
+Set poles so your elbow bends about 90 degrees for an ergonomic, stable grip.
+Shorter users should start near 100 cm, and adjust 5–10 cm for hills.

 How Tall Should a Walking Stick Be for a 5’4″ Woman?

-You should choose a walking stick around 110 cm (43 inches) tall.
-That gives your elbow a 90-degree bend; use adjustable features and grip options to fine-tune fit, comfort, and terrain support.
+Around 110 cm (43 inches).
+That gives your elbow a 90-degree bend; fine-tune with adjustable features for terrain and comfort.

 How Long Should Hiking Poles Be if You Are 5’5″?